IndomieGorengSatu/Mie/README.md

-## People who don't eat gluten are really going against the grain.
+## Two parrots are sitting on a perch.
+One turns to the other and asks, "do you smell fish?"